 - Discuss and define the rules of conduct that you consider appropriate to set in class, along with your students, in order to promote respect for diversity, rejection of violence, and instilment of values aimed at a healthy coexistence. - Considering the characteristics of students and the information discussed, define the Class rules.
-Look at the example given for the 3rd grade.
-Elementary School.
+Look at the example given for Third grade.
+Elementary school.